MinecraftForge/Documentation/docs/concepts/registries.md

 class UnannotatedHolder { // Note lack of annotation on this class.
     @ObjectHolder("minecraft:flame")
-    public static final Enchantment flame = null;   // No annotation on the class means that there is no preset domain to inherit.
+    public static final Enchantment flame = null;   // No annotation on the class means that there is no preset namespace to inherit.
                                                     // Field annotation supplies all the information for the object.
                                                     // Object to be injected: "minecraft:flame" from the Enchantment registry.